top of page

 One of America's greatest artists and art instructors

-Next to the gallery is the Robert Henri Museum which is located in the boyhood home of Henri and includes a number of family pieces on display.
-It was restored to its 1878-79 appearance in the mid-1980s.
+Next to the current gallery is the Robert Henri Museum which is located in the boyhood home of Henri and includes a number of family pieces on display.
+It was restored in the mid-1980s.
 The museum includes exhibits, period furnished rooms, a gallery and a gift shop.
 It is also where many of the museum's programs take place including our receptions for our Artists in Residence, Artists of the Month, the Robert Henri Arts Festival, and our Holiday at the Henri program along with privately sponsored events.
 The museum has an introductory exhibit entitled Robert Henri: From the 100th Meridian to International Fame which reveals the important Nebraska legacy of the famed artist along with his family and local history.
 We have two new exhibits - Painters of A New Century and Passing on the Art Spirit that look at his career and his students.
-They opened in 2023 and the design and fabrication were funded by the generosity of the Peter Kiewit Foundation.
+They were funded by the generosity of the Peter Kiewit Foundation.

-The museum continues with its mission of offering the most current research on Henri's living in Nebraska.
+The museum continues with its mission of offering the most exhaustive and current research on Henri's time in Nebraska.
 In 2023 it published a new history entitled Nebraska Sign-posts: Robert Henri's Years on the Great Plains.
-To order it go to our website's Gift Shop.
+To order a copy go to amazon.com.

 Henri featuring future gallery.jpg